Totchinuko/apiconan.totchinuko.fr/patches/redux.2.1.x.md

 ## 2.1.63
 ### Chat Commands
 - Modified `/stat` to only allow editing of stats that are player modifiable, instead of every modifiable stats.

+## 2.1.67
+- Your own status are now hidden while having a weapon equipped, to avoid the distraction and visual blockage.